I came home and made myself a pattern, and whipped out a few the next day...

 Here is the tutorial:

-You will cut 2 of each pattern piece.
+You will cut 2 pieces of fabric from each pattern piece.

 To do this: Trace each pattern piece on to a piece of fabric twice, once with SIDE A up, and once with SIDE A down!
 The pieces are not symmetrical, so this detail is important!

 Cut out all the pieces.
-I used a different color of coordinating fabric for each pattern piece.
+I used a different color fabric for each set of feathers (remember you are making 2 of each piece).

 Cut out a tiny gobbler from red felt - as shown below.